Our next issue will come out in autumn, something to keep in mind with your submissions.

 5) We'd love to publish your book reviews, interviews, etc. Please query first.

 6) We're delighted to accept offers to review your books, but we can't guarantee a review will appear in HCR even if we accept, for a multitude of reasons.
 Time, taste, and temperament are all factors at play here.

 7) Please no simultaneous submissions, and we no longer accept previously published work.
 Give us a new adventure!

-9) Please allow at least two months to pass before assuming the camp moved on without you.
-Query after that.
+9) Please allow at least two months to pass before checking in with us again.
 We promise to respond to every single submission, regardless of acceptance or rejection, so hold tight.
 If we miss you in the night, our apologies.
 Remind us and we'll take a look.

-10) Title your submission “Submission–Your Name” and send to to hobocampreview [at] gmail [dot] com.
-(Yes, good ol' ancient Hotmail!)
+10) Please title your submission “Submission–Your Name” and send to to hobocampreview [at] gmail [dot] com.
 Include a short bio and any links to your website/blog.
 Please keep bios brief.
 We reserve the right to shorten bios.